authgear/authgear-server/docs/specs/authentication-flow-selection.md

 | Not defined | `x_authentication_flow_group` is **NOT** present | Default flow group is used. |

 ### Custom UI
-Unlike Default UI, Custom UI creates flows using Authflow API. `x_authentication_flow_allowlist` is not used to restrict the flows created by Custom UI.
+Unlike Auth UI, Custom UI creates flows using Authflow API. `x_authentication_flow_allowlist` is not used to restrict the flows created by Custom UI.

 Instead, it computes the effective flow allowlist using union of group and individual flows in the allowlist to decide which flows can be created.